 A brief History of Shanghai & Shidaiqu

-Shidaiqu, a genre of Chinese popular music often played on the radio and in films, originated from the international and cosmopolitan nightlife in Shanghai.
-In the 1930s, composer Li Jinhui, the “Father of Chinese Popular Music,” began writing this hybrid music that combined Chinese operatic music, American jazz and Tin Pan Alley song, and other Western music styles.
-It became immensely popular throughout the 1940s until the establishment of the People’s Republic of China led to the banning of shidaiqu, also called “yellow music.”
+Shidaiqu, a genre of Chinese popular music often played on the radio and produced in films, originated from the international and cosmopolitan nightlife in early twentieth-century Shanghai.
+In the 1920s, composer Li Jinhui, the “Father of Chinese Popular Music,” began writing this hybrid music that combined Chinese operatic music, American jazz, Tin Pan Alley songs, and other Western music styles.
+It became immensely popular throughout the 1930s and 1940s until the establishment of the People’s Republic of China led to its banning, and it was often labeled “yellow music” by those critical of its origins and associations.
 Many performers and others involved in the entertainment industry fled to Hong Kong in the 1950s.
-Shidaiqu later influenced other popular music genres in Asia such as Cantopop, Mandopop, and Hokkien pop.
-Contemporary popular culture usages of shidaiqu include the opening scene of Indian Jones and the Temple of Doom (1984) and the soundtrack of Crazy Rich Asians (2018).
+Shidaiqu later influenced other East Asian popular music genres such as Cantopop, Mandopop, and Hokkien pop.
+More contemporary popular culture usages of shidaiqu include the opening scene of Indian Jones and the Temple of Doom (1984) and the soundtrack of Crazy Rich Asians (2018).
+For more information about shidaiqu and popular culture in Shanghai during this time, visit the Resources tab.

 Timeline